 First, we use small business lending data from the CRA.
-This data set provides small business loan origination information at the bank-MSAyear level.
-We follow the identification strategy of Cortés et al. (2020) to include MSA-year fixed effects to absorb the time-varying local demand shocks.
+This data set provides small business loan origination information at the bank-MSA-year level.
+We follow the identification strategy of Cortés, Demyanyk, Li, Loutskina, and Strahan (2020) to include MSA-year fixed effects to absorb the time-varying local demand shocks.
 This test essentially compares two LCR banks in the same MSA market and the same year with different pre-LCR liquidity ratio gaps.
 Specifically, the regression model is the following:

-$$Loans{i,m,t} = \beta Post_t Liquidity ratio gap_i + \gamma X{i,m,t} + \tau_i + \tau{m,t} + \epsilon{i,t}, \qquad (6)$$ where $Loans{i,m,t}$ is the annual growth rate of loans of bank i in MSA m in year t; $Post_t$ is a dummy variable that equals one if the time is after 2013.
+$$Loans{i,m,t} = \beta Post_t Liquidity \ ratio \ gap_i + \gamma X{i,m,t} + \tau_i + \tau{m,t} + \epsilon{i,t}, \tag{6}$$ where $Loans{i,m,t}$ is the annual growth rate of loans of bank i in MSA m in year t; $Post_t$ is a dummy variable that equals one if the time is after 2013.
 The sample includes only LCR banks, so the regression exploits the variations in the regulatory exposure within LCR banks.
 The sample period is from 2011 to 2017. $X{i,m,t}$ is a set of control variables as in equation (5) to control for different exposure to other regulations and banks' business models. $\tau{m,t}$ is the MSA-year fixed effect.
 Table 6 shows the results.
 We find that lending decreases more for banks that are more exposed to the LCR.
 The effects are economically significant: a 10% higher gap between the pre-regulation liquidity ratio and the required level leads to 10% lower annual loan growth rates after the introduction of the LCR based on column (1).
 The results are robust to adding various fixed effects.
-Our findings are related to Chen et al.
+Our findings are related to Chen, Hanson, and Stein (2017), who document that small business lending by the four largest banks fell sharply relative to others after the global financial crisis in 2008.
+We document an additional decline in lending for LCR banks after the 2013 implementing of the LCR.